Walter Burke: Television

 In 1960 he played prosecutor James Blackburn on Perry Mason in "The Case of the Ominous Outcast."
 Among his other roles he played a panhandler and a private detective.
 He guest-starred as Hatfield in the 1961 episode "The Drought" of the syndicated western series Two Faces West.
 In the 1962–1963 season, he appeared on the CBS anthology series The Lloyd Bridges Show.
 In the 1965–1966 season, Burke appeared on another ABC western, The Legend of Jesse James.
 Burke played a magician called "Zeno the Great" in a 1965 (first season) episode of Bewitched entitled "It's Magic".
 He portrayed Alfred Swanson in the 1965 episode "Movie Star Munster" (S1, Ep28) of the television series, The Munsters.

 Burke also appeared on an episode of Lost in Space, playing Mr. O.M. in "The Toymaker" (1967).
 He also appeared in an episode of "Wild Wild West" as the mayor of a town under siege, in Hogan's Heroes as the master safe cracker Alfie the Artiste, and in two episodes of "Bonanza", as Jesse in "Destiny's Child", and as an unsuspecting witness in a trial.
 Burke performed as well in the Western series The Virginian, portraying the character Billy Neal in the 1970 episode "The Gift".

 Personal life

 Burke married Kathryn Patricia Rooney in 1937 and they had four children, Catherine, Margaret, Deborah and Leslie.
-Kathryn Rooney died by suicide on May 21, 1956, after shooting herself with a .32 special rifle in the family's Henryville, Pennsylvania, home while her husband was working in New York.
+Kathryn Rooney died on May 21, 1956.

 Burke split most of his later life between Hollywood, where he worked, and his farm in Monroe County, Pennsylvania.
 While back east, he would sometimes teach dramatics at a local college.